kammitama5/kammitama5.github.io/_posts/2021-04-04-Sunday-April-4th.md

 To complicate things further, someone who looks like myself in the United States has, for some groups, a narrative they are expected to play out within, so there is also a conflict of expectations by one group of persons, and resentment by others.
 In short, it's exhausting to navigate.
 Sometimes, I just want to go home.
 With all of this naivete about who I am and people's projections based on their expectations, how does one navigate that in Academia?
 How does one deal with students who you might be asked to mentor or advise, who blatantly disrespect you, or perhaps think that you should be knocked down a few pegs?
+Academia tells you that after your PhD you have *earned* this respect, this stature, but this isn't necessarily true in all circles.
 I don't think this is really discussed a lot, but I'd be interested to hear from others who have navigated these conflicts of identity.
 - How do you make a space for and balance who you are while others seem to, in ways that are tone-deaf, project onto you who they think you *should* be?